Medical Assistance Provider Self-Review Protocol

 The proposed work plan should also include an overview of the issues identified, the proposed time period of the review, including the reason for the time period selected, and the corrective action is taken to ensure that the errors do not reoccur in the future.
 BPI will, as it has in the past, review the submission and advise the provider accordingly.

-Once the proposed plan has been approved by DHS, the audit should be conducted and inappropriate payment(s) projected.
+Once the proposed plan has been approved by DHS, the review should be conducted, and inappropriate payment(s) projected.
 Providers should send refund checks to the address specified in Option 1.
 Again, acceptance of payment by the MA Program does not constitute agreement as to the amount of loss suffered.

-3. Examples of Inappropriate Payments Suitable for Self Audits
+3. Examples of Inappropriate Payments Suitable for Self-Reviews

 Over the years, DHS' Bureau of Program Integrity has identified hundreds of situations involving inappropriate payments to MA providers.
 Many involve failing to maintain records in accordance with applicable regulations (55 Pa.
 Code §1101.51), performing or providing inappropriate or unnecessary services, or billing for services that were not rendered.
 A few of the more specific violations identified include the following: